I'm excited to be now back in my second home state of Missouri to be the Weekday Morning Meteorologist for KQ2's Hometown This Morning.

 In Febuary 2017, I went over to the Sunflower State to KSNT-TV in Topeka, KS where I was their Weekend Morning Meteorologist and Multimedia Journalist.
 During my 10 months there, I got the chance to go out in the elements and storm chase in the stations own "Storm Tracker" Hummer.

-I'm excited to be now back in my second home state to be the Weekday Morning Meteorologist for KQ2.
-I'm also currently in the process of getting the American Meteorological Society's Certified Broadcast Meteorologist Seal (AMS CBM.)
+I'm excited to be back now in my second home state to be the Weekday Morning Meteorologist for KQ2.

 When I'm not following the weather, I like to stay active by traveling, dancing, exercising, cooking/baking, movies, reading, shopping, hanging out with my family & friends, watching my hometown teams (Go Canes, Heat, Marlins & Dolphins.)
 I've also developed a fan base for the Kansas City Royals & Chiefs plus the KU Jayhawks.
 I also I'm a huge Disney fan and I try to visit Walt Disney World any chance I can get.